bastidererste/VentuzKissboxIO/README.md

 VentuzKissboxIO
 ===============

-Hardware like Kissbox I/O8 and I/O3 can add a crazy amount of inputs to your Ventuz scene. on an input change the box fires an UDP message <comand><slot><relay><state>
+Hardware like Kissbox I/O8 and I/O3 can add a crazy amount of inputs to your Ventuz scene. on an input change the box fires an UDP message <comand><slot><relay><state>.
 This Script generates 8 boolean arrays that hold 8 relay states each.

 #### Create the following inputs & outputs: